C0MPU73R/Mavgine-2/README.md

 Mavgine 1 was developed under closed source.
 I&#39;m going to use the lessons I learned from it to develop Mavgine 2.

+This fork will continue the development of Mavgine 2 created by Maverick. (https://www.github.com/mmavipc)